-From Margaret on February 18th, 2011 in Kitchen Remodel
+From Dean Dowd on February 18, 2011 in Kitchen Remodel

 We love before and after stories, especially for their ability to show what can be done with renovations.
 That it’s not necessary to start from scratch or (gasp) move entirely to have a beautiful rebirth of a space.
 Such is the case with this modernized kitchen, recreated by Laughing Sun Renovations in Atlanta.